ankitbhatt885github/remember-me-game/README.md

-# Remember Me: simple game for kids to match pairs
+# Remember Me: simple game for kids to match pairs.
+I have used Reactjs and TailwindCSS for designing the app.
+There is a timer which runs backwards.
+The user wins when all the matching pair cards are open within the timer limit.

 ## Features